 Biblically, yes, what the church teaches does matter.
 Sound doctrine is crucially important.
 Perhaps we should define sound.
 In this article, we'll take it to mean "solidly orthodox, conforming to biblical truth."
 Sound doctrine is teaching that agrees with the Bible.

 Another reason sound doctrine is important is that the gospel is a sacred trust.
 We dare not tamper with God's communiqué.
 We are the couriers of the message, not its editors.
-Jude was insistent that the church defend sound doctrine: "Contend for the faith that was once for all entrusted to the saints" (Jude 1:3; see also Philippians 1:27).
+Jude was insistent that the church defend sound doctrine: "Contend for the faith that was once for all delivered to the saints" (Jude 1:3; see also Philippians 1:27).
 To "contend" means to strenuously fight for something and to hold nothing back in the struggle.
 We should neither add to nor subtract from God's Word (Revelation 22:18-19).
 We receive what has been entrusted to us and uphold it "as the pattern of sound teaching, with faith and love in Christ Jesus" (2 Timothy 1:13).

 Also, sound doctrine is important because what we believe has an impact on what we do.
 There is a direct correlation between belief and behavior.
 Maya Angelou put it this way: "When you know better, you do better."
 A belief that one is invincible can easily lead to foolhardy behavior.
-In the same way, a man who rejects the idea of God and judgment will make very different choices than a man fears God.
+In the same way, a man who rejects the idea of God and judgment will make very different choices than a man who fears God.
 First Timothy 1:9-10 lists sins like rebellion, murder, lying, and slave trading and concludes with "whatever else is contrary to the sound doctrine."
 In other words, bad behavior is out of sync with true belief.
 Sound doctrine curbs corrupt conduct.

 Sound doctrine is also important because we must be able to distinguish truth from falsehood.
 "Many false prophets have gone out into the world" (1 John 4:1).
 Jesus said there are tares among the wheat and wolves among the flock (Matthew 13:25; Acts 20:29).
 The best way to spot a counterfeit is to be familiar with the real thing; to identify the lie, we must know the truth.